 Future of Prop Firm Regulation in the U.S.

 The regulatory environment for retail prop firms is undergoing significant changes.
-What was once a largely unregulated space is now moving toward formal oversight and standardized rules.
+What was once a largely unregulated space is now moving toward closer scrutiny, enforcement, and clearer standards around marketing, risk disclosures, and consumer protections.
 These changes aim to create a more structured environment, giving traders clearer guidelines to navigate and adapt their strategies.

 Possible Regulatory Frameworks Under Discussion